salrashid123/gcp_pubsub_message_encryption/1_symmetric/README.md

     }
 ```

-we will initialize a shared key, encrypt it and finally transmit the encrypted message as the ```data``` field.
+we will initialize a shared TINK AES key, encrypt it and finally transmit the encrypted message as the ```data``` field.

 Once the subscriber get this message, we will reverse it by extracting the message data and then decrypting it with our shared key: